Scrofford/GeoWebAPI/README.md

-Goal is to consume data provided by the API at http://ip-api.com/
+Consumes data provided by the API at http://ip-api.com/ then creates a pin with a turtle icon at the users location
-Secondary goal is to add in google maps functionality